Renting With London & Country

 - Paid one month’s rent in advance

-- Paid your security deposit (generally equivalent to 6 weeks rent)
+- Paid your security deposit (equivalent to 5 weeks rent)

 - Signed the tenancy agreement & any other relevant documentation